Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 A unique service

-- Education and health services that incorporate Matauranga Maaori and concepts of hauora, tikanga, kawa, whakapapa and mauri ora.
+- Education and health services incorporate Matauranga Maaori and concepts of hauora, tikanga, kawa, whakapapa and mauri ora.

 - The organisational structure supports collaborative rather than hierarchical decision making that improves access to services for rangatahi.

-- Environmental features include a whaanau welcome area, native plantings, maara kai (food gardens) and maara rongoa (medicinal gardens).
+- Environmental features include a whaanau area, native plantings, maara kai (food gardens) and maara rongoa (medicinal gardens).

 - A bespoke assessment process that acknowledges the importance of relationships.
 Placement decisions are made in consultation with rangatahi, whaanau, staff and professionals involved in their care.